dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework - Variable Impedance Control in End-Effector Space- An Action Space for Reinforcement Learning in Contact-Rich Tasks.md

 This method compensates for both kinematics and dynamics, which enable generalization of the task across different robots.

 ## How the idea is implemented? (algorithm, network structure, system...)
-Policies are trained using reinforcement learning to output
+Policies are trained using reinforcement learning to output actions on different action spaces.
+The problem is modlled as a discrete-time continous Markov decision process

 ## How is success proved and measured? (experiments, metrics, most relevant result)